21st July 2021

-Many big-name coffee brands now produce reusable coffee capsules.
-These can be filled up with ground coffee, used together with your capsule machine and then cleaned out to be used again.
+Reusable coffee capsules can be filled up with ground coffee, used together with your capsule machine and then cleaned out to be used again.
 This obviously reduces the number of pods you power through per week, plus you'll be able to use any ground coffee you like.

 Quick guide: reusable coffee pods

 To see if reusable coffee pods for Nespresso and Dolce Gusto are worth buying, we've been hands-on with pods from brands such as Sealpod and Wapcap.

 On a mission to find the tastiest, we tried four pods for Nespresso machines (as this is the most popular type) and one that works with Dolce Gusto machines.
 Our shortlist was comprised of a mix of plastic and stainless steel models, with differing designs.
 Some had a reusable lid, while others used disposable stickers instead.

 For each reusable pod in our test, we checked how easy it was to fill, seal, use and clean.
 We also asked our panel of coffee-tasting experts to blind taste espresso made with each capsule.